ValerieRen/e-card/README.md

 Created in 2016

-Christmas template for people to send e-card to friends by email using PHP Codeigniter.
+Christmas card template for people to send e-card to friends by email using PHP Codeigniter.